nbotond20/create-release/README.md

 For this to work you'll need to create a Slack app and add it to your workspace.
 You'll also need to enable `Incoming Webhooks` for your app.
 You can find more information about this [here](https://api.slack.com/authentication/basics).

 - `SLACK_BOT_TOKEN`: Slack bot token
-- `slack-only`: (default: `false`) It won't create a release, just use the latest one found and send a slack message
-- `custom-changelog`: (default: `false`) Use custom changelog instead of the auto generated one
+- `custom-github-changelog`: (default: `false`) Use custom changelog instead of the auto generated one.
+If you are passing in a custom body to github release, you can use this option to send the same body to slack.
+- `create-release`: (default: `true`) Create a release in GitHub.
+If set to `false`, it will use the latest release.
+- `blocks`: (default: `[]`) Slack blocks to send.
+This should be a javascript array as a string.
+You can find more information about slack blocks [here](https://api.slack.com/reference/block-kit/blocks)

 > [!IMPORTANT]
-> If you enable `custom-changelog`, the other formatting options won't work besides the `title`.
+> If you enable `custom-github-changelog` or `blocks`, the other formatting options won't work besides the `title`.

 - `title`: (default: The github release title) Title of the release (You can use the `$release_name` variable to include the release name)
 - `hide-authors`: (default: `false`) Hide authors in release notes